hjpbarcelos/gd-wrapper/README.md

 $crop->execute($objResource1);

-/* Margin cropping can be done using fixed margins...
+/* Padding cropping can be done using fixed paddings...
  *
  * Will Generate a 1720x880 image, cropping out 100 px from each side of the original image.
  *